-This Fraud Control Toolkit provides DFAT's delivery partners with ways of developing and implementing fraud control strategies that meet DFAT's contractual requirements.
-The capacity of delivery partners to prevent, detect, investigate and respond to fraud can vary.
+This Fraud Control Toolkit provides DFAT's funding recipients with ways of developing and implementing fraud control strategies that meet DFAT's contractual requirements.
+The capacity of funding recipients to prevent, detect, investigate and respond to fraud can vary.
 As this varying capacity to manage fraud can have a significant impact on the Department's risk profile, this Toolkit has been developed to:

-- · help delivery partners manage fraud and highlight emerging fraud risks - promote collaboration between the Department and its delivery partners when it comes to dealing with fraud - ensure all occurrences of fraud and corruption are reported and addressed promptly in accordance with DFAT protocols - help improve delivery partners' knowledge of how fraud might occur and what they can do about managing fraud risks.
+- help funding recipients manage fraud and highlight emerging fraud risks - promote collaboration between the Department and its funding recipients when it comes to dealing with fraud - ensure all occurrences of fraud and corruption are reported and addressed promptly in accordance with DFAT protocols - help improve funding recipients' knowledge of how fraud might occur and what they can do about managing fraud risks.

-DFAT emphasises to its staff the importance of actively working with delivery partners to ensure they are managing fraud risks.
-In pursuit of this shared commitment, DFAT expects delivery partners to establish measures that prevent and detect fraud and corruption.
-While it is not mandatory for delivery partners to use the tools included in this toolkit, delivery partners are obligated to clearly document and demonstrate their efforts in preventing, detecting and correcting fraud in accordance with the obligations in their agreements.
+DFAT emphasises to its staff the importance of actively working with funding recipients to ensure they are managing fraud risks.
+In pursuit of this shared commitment, DFAT expects funding recipients to establish measures that prevent and detect fraud and corruption.
+While it is not mandatory for funding recipients to use the tools included in this toolkit, funding recipients are obligated to clearly document and demonstrate their efforts in preventing, detecting and correcting fraud in accordance with the obligations in their arrangements with DFAT.

-This document should be read in conjunction with the DFAT-Delivery Partner Charter and the relevant definitions included at Annex 1.
+This document should be read in conjunction with DFAT's Fraud Policy Statement and the relevant definitions included at Annex 1.

-DISCLAIMER: This toolkit is designed as a guidance document, it not intended to direct delivery partners on how fraud should be managed within their organisations.
-Delivery partners are responsible for developing their own fraud management strategies that meet their obligations as outlined in their specific agreement/s with DFAT and are tailored to their specific fraud risks.
+DISCLAIMER: This toolkit is designed as a guidance document, it not intended to direct funding recipients on how fraud should be managed within their organisations.
+Funding recipients are responsible for developing their own fraud management strategies that meet their obligations as outlined in their specific arrangement/s with DFAT and are tailored to their specific fraud risks.